alexthomas81/showtime/README.md

 ## Getting Started with Feel Good!

-This project was listing movies.
+This project is listing movies.
 Here user can search movie by name.
-User can add Movie as Fauvourite list.
+User can add Movie to Favourite list.
 User can also add Movie to Watch Later list.
-User can able to see the list of videos.
+User can see the list of videos.

 ## Available Scripts